roobert/kubernetes-development-environment/README.md

 made by `init.sh`.
 For this reason the examples configure the pods with a `restartPolicy` of `never` to act as a signal that a pod is no-longer configured.

+## Example Notes

+The simplest example is the `python` profile which launches a pod in the default namespace using the default compute service account.

+A more complex example is the `neovim` profile which sets up a custom service account with some role bindings to give the pod access to some of the kubernetes APIs.

 ## About

 * **Customizable environment**